ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 {: #file-s2s-xaccount-encryption-api}
 {: api}

-To authorize the file service of another account to access your Key Management Service instance ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}), make a request to the [IAM Policy Management API](/docs/apis/iam-policy-management#create-policy) to create the service-to-service authorization.
+To authorize the file service of another account to access your Key Management Service instance, make a request to the [IAM Policy Management API](/docs/apis/iam-policy-management#create-policy) to create the service-to-service authorization.
 The following example shows how to create an authorization for the {{site.data.keyword.filestorage_vpc_short}} service of the source account to access the key management service of your account (target) with Reader permission.

 ```sh
 curl -X POST "https://iam.cloud.ibm.com/v1/policies" \